Location: Lyttleton Terrace

 The Victorian Budget 2018/19 confirmed a $16 million investment for planning a third GovHub in Bendigo.
 The investment will go towards an approximate $90 million project to build and fit-out the new modern office building in central Bendigo.
 The City of Greater Bendigo and a range of Victorian Government departments and agencies will be co-located in the new building, making it home for up to 1,000 employees, including 100 new positions, 20 of which have already been allocated following the announcement the Victorian Labour Hire Licensing Authority will be set up in Bendigo in 2019.

-Bendigo is already home to public servants from the Department of Economic Development, Jobs, Transport and Resources, and the Department of Environment, Land, Water and Planning, and Parks Victoria, but the Victorian Government is exploring more opportunities to place other departments/staff in the GovHub.
+Bendigo is already home to public servants from the Department of Jobs, Precincts and Regions, and the Department of Environment, Land, Water and Planning, and Parks Victoria, but the Victorian Government is exploring more opportunities to place other departments/staff in the GovHub.

 The development of Bendigo GovHub will inject around $90 million into the regional economy and create numerous construction jobs over the course of the build.